 Tibet is also well-known for its magnificent natural scenery, with untainted lakes, vast grasslands, and snow-capped mountains, which is very popular among photographers.
 If possible, spend two days in Lhasa, and then extend your tour for some hiking at Yomdrok Lake, or near Mt.
 Everst in Shingatse, or other at attractions in Tibet.

-Best selling Tibet tour: Four-Day Essence of Lhasa
+Best selling Tibet tour: 5-Day Lhasa Classics and Holy Lake Yomdrok Tour

 4. The Yellow Mountains: a Graceful Landscape with Peculiar Trees and Rocks